Jamie050401/nixos/README.md

      - The upgrade argument fetches the latest updates from active channels.
    - --flake  .#{host}
      - Rebuilds using the flake.nix file for the specified host.
+     - If host is left blank, it will look for one that matches the systems hostname.

 5. nix-channel
    - --list